 Tip.
 You can configure all the parameters for a serial port in one line.

-configure line <serial port number> tty <string> protocol <string>
+config configure line <serial port number> tty <string> protocol <string> ipno <string>

-Step 4: To activate your new configurations and save them to flash, type:
+To activate your new configurations and save them to flash, type: (This is essentially typing signal_ras hup and saveconf from the normal terminal prompt.)

 Authentication